Caregiver Connections: An Educational Webinar Series

 • Clinical driving evaluations • Transportation options • How dementia impacts driving safety • Having the conversation • Warning signs of unsafe driving

-Melissa Wertz has been an occupational therapist at Duke Health since 2013.
+Melissa Werz has been an occupational therapist at Duke Health since 2013.
 She specializes in working with adults with neurological conditions and performing driving evaluations at both Duke Neurology at Morreene Road and Lennox Baker.

 She choose an occupational therapy profession because it allows her to use her knowledge, creativity and a holistic approach to figure out which activities are most important to her patients.
 Her work allows her to assist patients in regaining skills and in providing the support necessary for safety and function.